NZD/USD Forecast Poll

 - Fed, the Federal Reserve of the United States.
 The Fed controls the monetary policy, through active duties such as managing interest rates.

-- Currencies: This group includes the following currency pairs: EUR/USD, GBP/USD, USD/JPY, AUD/USD, USD/CHF, USD/CAD, EUR/GBP and USD/CHF
+- Currencies: This group includes the following currency pairs: EUR/USD, GBP/USD, USD/JPY, AUD/USD, USD/CAD, EUR/GBP and USD/CHF